 - Don’t over-invest because of a feeling or the rush to earn a quick profit

-- Watch out for the big drop – when a coin has increased a lot in value quickly there will always be a drop, but no one know exactly when.
+- Watch out for the big drop – when a coin has increased a lot in value quickly there will always be a drop, but no one knows exactly when.
 You don’t want to be caught getting in too late.
 But just because something has grown too quickly doesn’t mean there’s no value in the crypto.
 So being aware of the fact that a drop is likely could work in your favour.
 If you invest for a longer time period in mind

 - Research the crypto before investing – this matters for all types of investments

 We hope this guide was helpful and you now know a bit more how you can protect yourself against crypto hacks, scams, thefts and other risks that still are a big problem in this space.
 Remember cryptocurrency exchanges are not your bank, you are in control of your own money.